 The savings will be applied automatically when you enroll in a Silver plan through the marketplace.
 Visit the marketplace website for more information.

 What if I already have health insurance?

-If you already have affordable coverage — through your employer, your spouse’s employer or Health First Colorado (Medicaid), for example — you will not qualify for financial help offered through the marketplace plans.
-More information about who’s ineligible for Connect for Health Colorado coverage is on the marketplace’s website.
+If you already have affordable coverage — through your employer or Health First Colorado (Medicaid), for example — you most likely will not qualify for financial help offered through the marketplace plans.
+More information about who’s ineligible for Connect for Health Colorado coverage is on the marketplace website.

 If you’re independently enrolled in a private health insurance plan, not through an employer, you may qualify for significant savings if you switch to a Connect for Health Colorado plan.
-But you may need to wait until open enrollment.
+But you may need to wait until open enrollment begins.

 If you were receiving temporary continuation of your health care coverage under COBRA and that coverage has ended, you may be able to sign up for a Connect for Health Colorado plan during a 60-day special enrollment window.
 Try to apply and select your plan through Connect for Health Colorado before your COBRA coverage ends to make sure there’s no gap in coverage.

 Will I need to get a new doctor?